TylerNakamura/tylernakamura.github.io/tools.md

 ---

-### *uBlock Origin (Chrome Extension)* - [ublockorigin.com](https://ublockorigin.com/)
-uBlock Origin is a lightweight and efficient ad blocker that helps improve your browsing experience by blocking ads, trackers, and other unwanted content.
-It’s highly customizable and works across multiple browsers to keep your browsing fast and clean.

----

 ### *VLC Media Player* - [videolan.org](https://www.videolan.org/)
 VLC Media Player is a free, open-source media player that supports a wide variety of audio and video formats.
 It’s highly versatile and works across multiple platforms, making it an essential tool for anyone looking to play multimedia files without hassle.